How to Improve Soil Fertility Naturally: The Ultimate Guide to Happy, Healthy Soil

 • Fixes nitrogen naturally: Legumes like clover and beans host bacteria in their roots that convert atmospheric nitrogen into a form plants can use.

-• Improves soil texture: Adds organic matter, enhancing water retention and aeration.
+• Enhances soil texture by incorporating organic matter, which improves both moisture retention and aeration.

 Popular Green Manure Crops